 Legal Authority Granted

-When considering granting Power of Attorney, it’s essential to understand the implications and the potential risks involved.
-By choosing the right type of Power of Attorney and the right person to act as your attorney, you can ensure that your affairs are managed according to your wishes, even if you’re unable to make decisions for yourself.
+When considering creating a Lasting Power of Attorney, it’s essential to understand both the benefits and the potential risks.
+By choosing the right type of LPA and the right person to act as your attorney, you can ensure that your affairs are managed according to your wishes.
+However, without proper safeguards, an LPA can also be misused — which is where understanding deprivation of assets becomes critically important.

 What is Deprivation of Assets?

-Deprivation of assets refers to the intentional reduction of one’s wealth to avoid care costs.
-This can involve transferring assets to family members or others to circumvent the means-tested threshold for local authority funding.
+Deprivation of assets refers to the deliberate reduction of one’s wealth with the purpose of qualifying for local authority-funded care.
+This can involve transferring assets — such as a home, savings, or investments — to family members or others in order to fall below the means-tested threshold of £23,250.

 Explanation of Asset Deprivation